skinos7/tiger7/project/ifname/wan.md

 ***
-## Local network management components
+## WAN network management components
 Manage WAN network.
 This component must depend on WAN network interface and network Management Framework project
 Usually ifname@wan is the first WAN network.
 If there are multiple WAN network in the system, ifname@wan2 will be the second WAN network, and increase by degress